pmoya-in-the-web/resilio-sync-uar/README.md

 # resilio-sync-uar
-Get Resilio Sync Home (https://www.resilio.com/individuals/) Up and Running (UAR) on your opensuse computer.
+Get Resilio Sync Home (https://www.resilio.com/individuals/) Up and Running (UAR) on your home computer ruled by opensuse ( https://www.opensuse.org/ ).

-Script for install, configure and run resilio-sync on opensuse.
+Script for install, configure and run resilio-sync on opensuse ( https://www.opensuse.org/ ).

 Use this simple script in order to get resilio-sync up and running on opensuse